SPDLDaemon/spdl-docs-master/docs/content/Tools/Onshape/index.md

 Make a new sketch on the outside face of one of the side plates.
 Sketch the vertical and horizontal components using corner rectangles (Shortcut: <kbd>r</kbd>).
 For the two pieces along the angled line, sketch a couple of corner rectangles, and select the bottom horizontal line.
 This should highlight the constraints for that line.
-Delete the horizontal constraint, and then add a concident constraint between the top line and the edge of the plate.
+Delete the horizontal constraint, and then add a coincident constraint between the top line and the edge of the plate.

 Add equality constraints to the thickness dimensions of all the rectangles, and then dimension one to be #duron_thick.